Wouldn’t it be great if after adding new content to your WordPress website, the following took place … just from your page URL:

 - domain.com/tag_base/tag_name

-For example, using “topics” as your category base will display your category links as ‘http://domain.com/topics/category_name/’.
+For example, changing your category base to “news” would display your category links as ‘http://domain.com/news/category_name/’.

 Permalinks – Useful Tips